Sienci-Labs/Resources/gsender/ytbs-gs-additional-features.md

 If your CNC was listed above then it's "supported" by the Firmware tool.
 This means that the manufacturer is working with us to keep their machine profiles up-to-date, which in-turn gives you access to more features:

 <ol>
-  <li aria-level="1">Choose your machine <strong>name</strong> from the drop down menu</li>
+  <li>Choose your machine <strong>name</strong> from the drop down menu</li>
-  <li aria-level="1"><strong>Flash</strong> either your specific machines grbl firmware, or for grblHAL boards upload a hex file to flash a new firmware</li>
+  <li><strong>Flash</strong> either your specific machines grbl firmware, or for grblHAL boards upload a hex file to flash a new firmware</li>
-  <li aria-level="1"><strong>Import</strong> EEPROM settings from a file if you had settings that were working and something changed</li>
+  <li><strong>Import</strong> EEPROM settings from a file if you had settings that were working and something changed</li>
-  <li aria-level="1"><strong>Export</strong> current EEPROM settings if you'd like to save your current setup in case something goes wrong</li>
+  <li><strong>Export</strong> current EEPROM settings if you'd like to save your current setup in case something goes wrong</li>
-  <li aria-level="1"><strong>Restore</strong> all your machine settings back to the defaults for your profile in case they've somehow been altered or wiped (like a "factory reset")</li>
+  <li><strong>Restore</strong> all your machine settings back to the defaults for your profile in case they've somehow been altered or wiped (like a "factory reset")</li>
-  <li aria-level="1">Also be able to see a <strong>yellow highlight</strong> and be able to reset individual settings that have been changed from the machine defaults</li>
+  <li>Also be able to see a <strong>yellow highlight</strong> and be able to reset individual settings that have been changed from the machine defaults</li>
-  <li aria-level="1">And otherwise see and modify any machine settings as well as search any keywords to help you find what you're looking for</li>
+  <li>And otherwise see and modify any machine settings as well as search any keywords to help you find what you're looking for</li>
 </ol>

 ![](/_images/_gsender/_features/gs_features_p40_FirmwareTool2XUsed.jpg){.aligncenter .size-medium}